 This 18 credit, fully online certificate program is approved by the Maryland State Department of Education (MSDE) for those seeking the Mathematics Instructional Leader (PreK–6) endorsement.
-Pre-requisites are Bachelor’s degree in elementary education or a related field with certification in a elementary education.
+Pre-requisites are completion of a bachelor’s degree in education or a closely related field from a regionally or nationally accredited institution and mathematics or science teaching experience in elementary, middle, or secondary schools.
 Refer to the Admissions page for program admissions requirements and application instructions.

 This program is designed for current teachers seeking to enhance their professional qualifications through graduate study.
 This program does not lead to initial teacher certification.
 For more information on initial teacher certification programs, please visit our Master of Arts in Teaching or Master of Science in Special Education program webpages.

 Individuals who hold teaching certification in the state of Maryland and complete this certificate program will be eligible for Maryland teaching endorsement as a Mathematics Instructional Leader in grade levels PreK-6.

 Individuals not residing and not certified to teach in Maryland are not eligible for the endorsement, and should enroll in one of two leadership recommended courses in place of the internship course.